 The theme of the 2021 conference, Childhood and Time, is deliberately broad and designed to invite scholars to discuss timely perspectives on childhood across a broad spectrum.
 We hope to inspire lively debates from different disciplinary and interdisciplinary perspectives about many aspects of how childhood and time interweave.
 For a broader description of the theme look Theme.

-We also pilot a virtual extension of the conference to reduce the environmental costs of attending a conference (i.e., carbon footprint associated with air travel), as well as to minimize costs and alleviate barriers that hinder participation in the annual conference due to various travel related obstacles.
-Please see more information on the online conference here.
+Due to the current situation with the Covid-19, the conference will be held online as a virtual conference.
+Having the conference online will also help to reduce the environmental costs of attending a conference (i.e., carbon footprint associated with air travel), as well as to minimize costs and alleviate barriers hindering participation due to various travel related obstacles.

 Topics include but are not limited to:

-- Children and childhood over time: histories of childhood and temporal structurings of childhood across time and spaces
+• Children and childhood over time: histories of childhood and temporal structuring of childhood across time and spaces

-The post-conference workshop for early-career researchers will take place in Tampere on — and provide extend explorations on the theme: ‘childhood and time‘
+The pre-conference workshops take place in Tampere on the 9th of May 2021 and extend explorations on the theme: ‘childhood and time‘.

 Please, submit your abstract of no more than 350 words by 17th January 2021.
 Abstracts should be in English.